 To plan a perfect 5-Day Chicago Itinerary, we recommend following the above outlined Chicago 4-Day Itinerary – then, on the last day, spend the morning leisurely discovering a neighborhood, go shopping on the Magnificent Mile in the afternoon and attend a theater performance in the evening – then get a drink at the Lobby Bar in the posh Palmer House for a nightcap.

 Now that you know what to do in Chicago in 3 days, we have a few more essential tips for your trip!

 There are two major Chicago airports: O’Hare International (ORD) and Chicago Midway (MDW).
-Both airports have their pros and cons – O’Hare is an enormous airport servicing flights from around the world, but is far from the city, while Midway services mostly domestic flights, but is much closer to downtown.
+Both airports have their pros and cons – O’Hare is an enormous airport servicing flights from around the world (London, Hong Kong, Tokyo, Munich, etc.), but is far from the city center.
+Alternatively, Midway services mostly US domestic flights, but is much closer to downtown Chicago.